The Steve Allen Theater

 The Steve Allen Theater at the Center for Inquiry in Hollywood, California, was a 99-seat theater which was developed by founding artistic director Amit Itelman.

-Moved to The Carl Sagan & Ann Druyan Theater.
+The Steve Allen Theater at the Center for Inquiry at 4773 Hollywood Boulevard moved to The Carl Sagan & Ann Druyan Theater, at 2535 West Temple Street, Los Angeles.

 The Center for Inquiry is a nonprofit group founded by Carl Sagan and Isaac Asimov to promote science and secular humanism.
 When paranormal investigator James Underdown became the executive director of CFI West in 2003, he named the theater after Center for Inquiry supporter and television personality Steve Allen and offered Itelman an opportunity to define an artistic vision for the space.